-We aim to have the index updated by 9:30 am Pacific Time every day.
-Sometimes, however, due to delayed reporting for ad networks, the index is updated later in the day.
+We aim to have the index updated by 9:30 AM PST daily.
+Sometimes, however, due to delayed reporting from ad networks, the index can be updated later in the day.

 The index score is a representation of EPMVs of thousands of online publishers, big and small, across all verticals.